 Duties of Pan-Canadian Course Instructor

-- Coordinate with local faculty representatives at each institution which will have students enrolling in the course
+- Coordinate with local faculty representatives at each institution which will have students enrolling in the course, as needed

-- Set a course time that is timezone-friendly for students residing anywhere in Canada
+- If possible, set a course time that is timezone-friendly for students residing anywhere in Canada

 - Ensure an appropriate video conferencing platform is used so that all students are able to participate in the class

 - Make themselves available to students, whether local or remote.

 - Graduate Exchange Agreement - allows graduate students in good standing at UBC, McGill University, the University of Toronto, and the Université de Montréal to take courses at each other's universities without having to pay tuition fees to the host institution.
 Please consult the host institution for appropriate forms and procedure.

 - Some institutions have registration for special student status, allowing non-local students to register in graduate courses, even if a general inter-university agreement is not in place.
 Your institution may have this.

 If you would like to offer your course as a pan-Canadian one, or if you would like to be a local representative to make pan-Canadian courses accessible for students at your institution, please email Mark Thachuk.

 If you would like to enrol in a pan-Canadian course, consult the list of courses being offered below.
 Please contact the course instructor to inquire about the number of seats currently available (if enrolment is limited), the course's precise start date, and for any further information about course content.
 Consult the CATC Members list and find one which is designated as the local representative at your institution.
 If none is so indicated, please contact one of the members at your institution and ask whether they would be willing to serve as a local representative (as describe above).